maniaplanet/documentation/01.home/01.general-faq/docs.md

 # Demo accounts

 ## What do i have access with a Maniaplanet demo account?
 From *Maniaplanet 4* you have access to the ***channels***.
 A channel is a place where are run programs created by Ubisoft Nadeo and the community based on Trackmania² or Shootmania Storm.
 A program can feature a special map playlist, maps with custom items, modded environnement or almost total conversion from the Maniaplanet games.
 These programs are cycled at fixed times, like a tv show on a tv channel.
-To know what is currently live, you can check [this page](https://www.maniaplanet.com/channels).
+To know what is currently live, you can check these pages for [Trackmania](https://www.maniaplanet.com/channels/trackmania) and [Shootmania](https://www.maniaplanet.com/channels/shootmania).

 You have no playtime limit when playing on the channels on demo mode and you have access to all the programs of the channels.